kingstondoesit/kingstondoesit/README.md

 - 👋 Hi!
 I’m **Kingston**.
 I'm a Technical documentation enjoyer, Web Developer, and AI tool reviewer...
 Happy to connect!

-- 🌱 I'm currently learning SaaS frameworks, Typescript + Python.
+- 🌱 I'm an avid learner enthusiastic about SaaS and SaaS frameworks.

 - 📫 Write anything dev-related to me - kingstondoesitall@gmail.com or on [X (formerly known as Twitter)](https://x.com/kingstondoesit), I will read and share my thoughts.
 <!---